Jimbly/dcjam2024/Jimb-TODO.md

 * long-press on ability is not focusing and showing preview
   * also, make sure it all works well with controller
 * scrolling starfield

+Post-game fixes / polish
+* bias features for simple billboard details
+* reorganize all of the example entities to use a spritesheet